 Coconut Chickpea Curry – a vegan curry with vegetables ‘hidden’ in the sauce

 Lentil Bolognese – a veggie packed vegan bolognese

 Vegan Dan Dan Noodles – a spicy salty peanut butter sauce, noodles, and Chinese 5 spice mushrooms make this a popular dish with vegan and meat eaters alike!

 - 2 cloves garlic crushed

 - 3 cm fresh ginger grated.
-Or ¼ tsp ground ginger
+Or ¼ teaspoon ground ginger

-- ¼ tsp cayenne pepper optional, especially if being served to younger family members
+- ¼ teaspoon cayenne pepper optional, especially if being served to younger family members

 - 400 g tin/can diced tomatoes